thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/security/authentication/jwt.md

 {% capture dynamic-filters-claim-type-warn %}

 Dynamic claims must be definded as JSON array of strings.
-Each string will be treated as a topic filter pattern and compiled as a regular expression.
+Each string will be treated as a topic pattern and compiled as a regular expression.

 {% endcapture %}
 {% include templates/info-banner.md content=dynamic-filters-claim-type-warn %}